DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 It is not weapon of this world."

 Elf bullet which looked like a fragment of crystal.
-Kai threw it without words and Fairin caught it.
+Kai threw it without words and Farin caught it.

 "The same about my martial arts.
 The gargoyle, that attacked Neo Vishal, and cryptids, with their thick skin, are not affected by bullets.